tanriol/libftdi1-sys/README.md

   ```

 # MSRV
-The Minimum Supported Rust Version (MSRV) is stable `1.34`,
+The Minimum Supported Rust Version (MSRV) is stable `1.34`.
-or `1.36` with the `bindgen` feature.
-Note that it can be possible to build on lower Rust versions
-by downgrading some dependencies.
+The `bindgen` feature is developer-oriented and does not provide any MSRV guarantees.

 # Features
 * `libusb1-sys`: depend on `libusb1-sys` and use real `libusb` types instead of placeholders.